chromeheartbeat/Site-Scanner/README.md

 ```

 ---

-## 🧾 License
-This project is released under the **MIT License**.
-See `LICENSE` for details.

----

-## 🧭 Changelog (selected)
-- **v1.1.0 (2025-10-10)** — Patched: safer defaults, improved retry/backoff, precompiled CMS regex, better SSL parsing.
-- **v1.0.0** — Initial public release.

----

-## 🙌 Acknowledgements
-- Thanks to the open-source security community and contributors who keep detection signatures up to date.

----

-## 🔎 Final Notes (for hiring / portfolio)
-Add the following to your GitHub repo to impress recruiters:
-- A short demo GIF showing the scanner in action (menu selection + a couple of detections).
 - `EXAMPLES.md` with real-world sample outputs (redacted) and how to interpret them.
 - `SECURITY.md` with responsible disclosure instructions.